dsan-gu/lab-spark-cluster/README.md

 - AWS CLI configured with credentials
 - Your laptop's public IP address (get from https://ipchicken.com/)

+---

+## 🟢 IMPORTANT: Critical Skills for Your Project

+**This lab is probably the most important one for your project.** The skills you learn here - setting up a cluster, running code both locally and on a distributed cluster, cleaning up resources, viewing metrics in the Spark UI - are **critical** for using Spark in your final project.

+Make sure you are **very comfortable** with all these operations and can easily do them repeatedly.
+In fact, it might be a good idea to **repeat this lab once you have completed and submitted it** so that you become super conversant with:
+- Setting up a cluster from scratch
+- Running code in distributed mode
+- Monitoring jobs through the Spark Web UIs
+- Troubleshooting issues
+- Cleaning up resources properly

+The step-by-step guide in [SPARK_CLUSTER_SETUP.md](SPARK_CLUSTER_SETUP.md) gives you insight into what actually goes on when setting up a distributed cluster.
+All of these are **important foundational concepts** that apply to having multiple machines communicate and work together.
+While the implementation is AWS-specific, **these concepts are cloud-agnostic** and apply to all cloud providers (AWS, Azure, GCP, etc.).

+Understanding these fundamentals will make you proficient in distributed computing, regardless of which cloud platform you use in your career.

+---

 ## Three-Problem Learning Approach

+### But First...
+A Review of Last Week

+Before diving into the cluster setup, let's review last week's NYC TLC problem - but this time in a Jupyter notebook.
+Sometimes it's easier to work with and experiment with code in a notebook environment rather than running standalone Python scripts.

+**Task:** Run the NYC TLC Problem 1 analysis in a Jupyter notebook with Spark running locally.

+All code has been provided for you in [`cluster-files/nyc_tlc_problem1.ipynb`](cluster-files/nyc_tlc_problem1.ipynb).
+Just open the notebook and run all the cells to confirm that Spark works correctly on your EC2 instance.

+---

 ## Problem 1: Manual Cluster Setup (Learning the Fundamentals) - 20 Points